rudderlabs/rudderstack-docs/destinations/fb_custom_audience.md

 The `userListAdd` and `userListDelete` arrays containing the user data objects are expected inside the properties field of the track event.

-You can send maximum `1100` user data in each of the above mentioned arrays in a single `track` event.

  * **userListAdd**: Enter the user data that needs to be added to the custom audience.
  * **userListDelete**: Enter the user data that needs to be deleted from the custom audience.